-Cloud computing has created a new technological revolution that opened unprecedented opportunities for small and mid-size businesses.
+Cloud computing has created a new technological revolution that has opened unprecedented opportunities for small- and mid-size businesses.
 Efficient logistics businesses have leveraged this technology to test and adopt solutions without having to make large capital investments or worry about potential adoption failures.

 The nature of the “subscription” model used by most cloud vendors has allowed these businesses to test and implement some of the same technologies that larger organizations are using without breaking the bank.

-In this article, we discuss 3 cloud solutions logistics companies are using to increase productivity.
-For this, we based our analysis on 4 business productivity pillars: collaboration, ability to work from anywhere, multi-device support (desktop, tablet & smartphone), and service availability.
+In this article, we will discuss three cloud solutions logistics companies are using to increase productivity.
+For this, we based our analysis on four business productivity pillars: collaboration, ability to work from anywhere, multi-device support (desktop, tablet, and smartphone), and service availability.

 Office 365 for Business